simonangel-fong/Note_Tech/cloud/terraform/state/state.md

 - When you **change a backend's configuration**, you must run `terraform init` again to **validate** and **configure** the backend before you can perform any plans, applies, or state operations.

 - When you **change backends**, Terraform gives you the option to **migrate** your state to the new backend.

   - This lets you adopt backends without losing any existing state.
   - Important: Before migrating to a new backend, we strongly recommend manually backing up your state by copying your terraform.tfstate file to another location.

+- Using a remote:

+  - can keep sensitive information off disk.
+  - can run for a long time in bigger projects.
+  - can keep the secret in state file secure
+    - secret of db could be stored in the state file

+- Secure remote backend
+  - only allow tf admin to have access to the backend
+  - enable encryption at rest
+  - use only TLS when communicating with the backend.

 ---